Dre Campbell Farm

 This solution will create an unpleasant environment that these burrowing rodents dislike.

-Its scent may even help deter other pests from visiting your garden, too, so it’s worth considering.
+Its scent may even deter other pests from visiting your garden, making it worth considering.

 10. Dogs and Cats

 Believe it or not, dogs and cats can help deter gophers.
-While not all cats and dogs will chase gophers, their presence alone may scare the gophers.
+While not all cats and dogs will chase gophers, their presence may help deter gophers from entering the area.

 11. Barn Owls